alexisborovik/ComiX/README.md

 # ComiX
-Comix creating and reading implementet with Swift 3
+Comix creating and reading implemented with Swift 3